TOU-HID/new/# Instruction for creating new page.md

 <img src="./img/menu.png" alt="#"/>

-In that "general" folder you will find json data file for "menu" and "footer".
-Now you can add this new page link any where in these json data files.
+In that "general" folder you will find json data file "menu.json" and "footer.json".
+Now you can add this new page link any where in these "menu.json" and "footer.json" data files.

-An example is provided for understanding
+### **An example is provided for understanding adding link to menu.**

 >     	{
 >            "id": "menu-6",